dhbridge/curriculum/source/modules/2014-10-07-coaches-guide.markdown

 **Learning Checks:**
 1. Have a quick discussion about the merits of commenting out versus deleting lines
 2. Verify that participants understand setting variables and how they can hold lists (an empty list so far).
-2. Group challenge "for loop" exercise: check that the participants have a solid grasp on the function and purpose of a "for loop".

 ### Seven